Mintbase/Grants-Program/applications/XPredictMarket.md

 ## Ecosystem Fit

-- **X Predict Market in Polkadot ecosystem**
+- **X Predict Market in Mintbase ecosystem**

-    X Predict Market plans to build the parachain on Polkadot network.
-Our main focus in the early stage of development lies in the development and upgrade in the test chain.X Predict Market will play an important role in the Polkadot network as prediction market, an integration prediction platform including event prediction, community governance, market incentive as well as social system.Concerning the settlement currency in prediction market, X Predict Market will give priority to the tokens of Polkadot ecosystem.
+    X Predict Market plans to build the parachain on Mintbase network.
+Our main focus in the early stage of development lies in the development and upgrade in the test chain.X Predict Market will play an important role in the Mintbase network as prediction market, an integration prediction platform including event prediction, community governance, market incentive as well as social system.Concerning the settlement currency in prediction market, X Predict Market will give priority to the tokens of Mintbase ecosystem.
 Besides, we will seek interaction with other projects in terms of the market incentive mining.
 For example, tokens of a certain project can be chosen as settlement currency of a certain popular topic of X Predict Market.
 In addition to the prediction mining, users can share the transaction fee by providing liquidity, obtained from which the LP token can be used for yield farm.

 - **Target audience**